kirschbaum-development/livewire-filters/README.md

 composer require kirschbaum-development/livewire-filters
 ```

-## Tailwind CSS
+## Publishing views

-The included filters are made with Tailwind CSS.
-If you use a different CSS framework we recommend that you publish the modal template and change the markup to include the required classes for your CSS framework.
+The included filters are made with simple Tailwind CSS styling.
+We recommend publishing the views and changing the markup to match whatever styling or CSS framework your project uses.

 ```bash
 php artisan vendor:publish --tag=livewire-filters-views